 One really useful feature of the Premiere Pro vectorscope is the often used ‘Skin Tone Line’.
 This is the line on the scope between the Red and the Yellow sections at about the 10:30 or 11 o’clock position:

 Skin Tone Line

 The skin tone line in the vectorscope represents the color of blood flowing through human skin.
-Regardless of the ethnicity of the person you’re filming, you can use this line to check the accurate represenation of their skin tone color.
+Regardless of the ethnicity of the person you’re filming, you can use this line to check the accurate representation of their skin tone color.
 The closer their skin tone appears to this line the more accurate the video image is to ‘real life’.

-The problem of course is how to just look at the skin tones in a shot, when there are so many other colors in the image?
+The problem, of course, is how to just look at the skin tones in a shot, when there are so many other colors in the image?
 The trick then to color correcting skin tones in Premiere Pro is to use a garbage matte.
 First, access the garbage matte:

 Video Effects > Keying > Four-Point or Eight-Point or Sixteen-Point Garbage Matte.